Emporium Capwell: The Emporium flagship store

 The flagship location at 835 Market Street, between 4th and 5th Streets, was a destination for generations of northern California shoppers.
 It was designed by San Francisco architect Albert Pissis, one of the first Americans to be trained at the École des Beaux Arts in Paris.
 It withstood the 1906 earthquake, but was destroyed by the subsequent fire and rebuilt in 1908.
 Many additions and renovations were made in the decades following.

 In 1947, William H. Meyer, who began with Ringling Bros. and Barnum & Bailey Circus in 1919, founded Gold Coast Shows and opened his first rooftop attraction at the downtown San Francisco Emporium store.

 It was also well known locally for the annual parade when Santa Claus arrived by stagecoach or cable car to open the holiday season.

 In the late 1980s, the flagship Market Street store was connected to the new San Francisco Shopping Centre (known as Westfield San Francisco Centre until July of 2023), a nine-story indoor mall anchored by a flagship Nordstrom location.
 Nordstrom permanently closed on August 27, 2023.
 In July 2023, Westfield was removed from the signage and was known as San Francisco Centre.
 The Emporium location closed permanently in February 1996, and after some discussion regarding the historic preservation of the building's facade and other elements, was redeveloped by Forest City Enterprises and The Westfield Group as an expansion of the existing San Francisco Centre with a West Coast flagship location of New York-based Bloomingdale's, which opened on September 28, 2006.
 The previously much-altered interior has been gutted and rebuilt to meet seismic standards and conform to modern retail configurations.
 The Emporium's historic domed glass roof was restored and is the centerpiece of the new facility.
 The developers were fined $2.5 million for demolishing part of the tower and failing to preserve parts of the structure.

 The newly expanded downtown mall has a total area of 1.5 e6sqft, had the largest Bloomingdale's location outside of New York City, featured a nine-theater Century Theatres cineplex, and a Bristol Farms specialty foods store.

-Bristol Farms closed permanently on January 27, 2017.
-Century Theatres closed permanently on June 15, 2023.
+The mall closed on January 24th, 2026 after struggling from losing tenants like the mentioned Century Theatres and the mentioned Bristol Farms.